carteras/IT-CBR/flipped_material/cpp/learning_briefs/0205_challenge.md

 # Challenge 2

-Create a program that does the following
+## Create a program that does the following

 * Accepts a string
 * Stores it as a char[]
 * converts it all to capital letters
 * checks to see if it is a Palindrome
-* checks to see if it is an Isogram
-* checks to see if it is a Pangram

 Palindrome: A word, sentence, or longer written work that reads the same backwards.
 Example: A declaration facetiously attributed to Napoleon, "Able was I ere I saw Elba."
 Weird Al Yankovic's song "Bob" spoofs Bob Dylan's "Subterranean Homesick Blues" using a slew of palindromes.
 Need more palindromes?
 Find a huge stash here.

+## Extra spiciness

+If you want to flex your nerdfu you could attempt the following:

+* checks to see if it is an Isogram
+* checks to see if it is a Pangram

 Isogram:  A word in which no letter of the alphabet occurs more than once.
 Dimitri Borgmann's longest example: dermatoglyphics, the study of skin markings or patterns on fingers, hands, and feet, and its application, especially in criminology.